School of Medicine

 History, Campus, and Student Opportunities

 Boston University established the School of Medicine in 1873 by merging with the New England Female Medical College, founded in 1848, the first medical college for women in the world.
-In addition to the four-year MD program, the School of Medicine has a number of dual degree options and students may earn a combined MD-PhD, MD-MPH, or MD-MBA.
-The School’s Division of Graduate Medical Sciences offers both research and professional master’s and doctoral degrees.
+In addition to the four-year MD program, the School of Medicine has a number of dual degree options.
+Students may earn a combined MD-PhD, MD-MPH, MD-JD, MD-MBA, MD-MSCR, or MD-OMFS.
+Graduate Medical Sciences offers both research and professional master’s and doctoral degrees.

-The School of Medicine is located in Boston’s historic South End, adjacent to Boston Medical Center, its principal teaching hospital, on the Boston University Medical Campus, which also includes the Schools of Dental Medicine and Public Health, the Solomon Carter Fuller Mental Health Center, and BioSquare, with 314,000 square feet of research space and more than 30,000 square feet of clinical space.
+The School of Medicine is located in Boston’s historic South End, adjacent to its primary teaching hospital Boston Medical Center, on the Boston University Medical Campus, which also includes the Henry M. Goldman School of Dental Medicine and the School of Public Health, Solomon Carter Fuller Mental Health Center, and BioSquare, with 314,000 square feet of research space and more than 30,000 square feet of clinical space.

-Students enjoy the dual advantages of comparatively small classes that afford opportunities for considerable personal contact with members of the faculty, and the benefits of study in an urban academic medical center with diverse settings for clinical instruction and externships in affiliated hospitals and community health centers.
+Students enjoy the advantages of comparatively small classes that afford opportunities for considerable personal contact with faculty, and the benefits of study in an urban academic medical center with diverse settings for clinical instruction and externships in affiliated hospitals and community health centers.